dksparks/udacity-aws-warehouse/README.md

 the resulting number of seconds is added to the epoch to obtain the final result.

+This query also includes a `WHERE` clause to exclude events with a missing (null) song value.

 #### Insert Query: `users`

 This query inserts data into the `users` dimension table that is taken from the `staging_events` table.
+It uses `SELECT DISTINCT` to ensure that each user is represented only once.

 The `userId` column of `staging_events` has type `VARCHAR(10)`, so it must be cast to an `INTEGER` when inserted as `user_id` in `users`.

+This query also includes a `WHERE` clause to exclude events with a missing (null) song value.

 #### Insert Query: `songs`